The baby name Lainey is a fast-rising favorite, a mix of traditional nickname and fresh possibility.

 Of course, the bet conveniently settles on Laney Boggs, played by Rachael Leigh Cook.
 Yes, Boggs is an artist, disinterested in all things to do with high school social life.
 But it surprises no one when she looks great in a prom dress.

-The movie recently inspired a Netflix remake – this time gender-swapped, so the popular girl makes over a loner guy.
-While Rachael Leigh Cook, along with other original cast members, cameo in the 2021 movie, the character name Laney isn’t used.
+The movie inspired a 2021 Netflix remake – this time gender-swapped, so the popular girl makes over a loner guy.
+While Rachael Leigh Cook, along with other original cast members, cameo, the character name Laney isn’t used.

 One other factor?
 Surname name Delaney has risen in use dramatically in the United States, peaking around 2004 – and closely tracking with Laney’s use.